Last Updated on October 31, 2022.

 - Make sure the bottle does not leak; a cold and wet hedgehog will not be a wise idea during a power outage.

-- One option is to put the bottle in a Ziploc bag and wrap with a soft, hedgie safe (no loose strings), material.
+- One option is to put the bottle in a Ziploc bag and wrap it with a soft, hedgehog safe (no loose strings) material.
 This can help protect against accidental leaks.

 - You will need to check your water bottle frequently to make sure it is still giving out adequate warmth.